Covid Guidance

 How long to self-isolate

-If you test positive, your self-isolation period includes the day your symptoms started (or the day you had the test, if you did not have symptoms) and the next 10 full days.
+If you test positive, your self-isolation period includes the day your symptoms started (or the day you had the test, if you did not have symptoms) and the next 5 full days for adults and 3 for children if they no longer have a temperature.

 You may need to self-isolate for longer if you get symptoms while self-isolating or your symptoms do not go away.